whamcloud/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 recording information, and the RabbitMQ messaging system.

-To support the restoration of the Manager for Lustre\* software, be sure to regularly back-up of the PostgresSQL database.
+To support the restoration of the Manager for Lustre\* software, be sure to regularly back-up the PostgresSQL database.
 This is necessary because the database persistently records Manager for Lustre\* software configuration information.